funnyzak/docker-release/Docker/mysql-dump/README.md

 ### With Post-Backup Tools

-Backup with automatic upload to S3 using tools:
+Backup with automatic upload to S3 using command line arguments:

 ```bash
 docker run -d --name mysql-dump \